mermaid-js/mermaid/docs/classDiagram.md

     BankAccount : +withdrawl(amount)
 ```

-- Associate a memebers of class using **{}** brackets, where members are grouped within curly brackets.
+- Associate members of a class using **{}** brackets, where members are grouped within curly brackets.
 Suitable for defining multiple members at once.
 For example:
 ```
 class BankAccount{
     +String onwer